axios-iiitl/Get-Set-Foss-Leaderboard/README.md

 ## Automating The Leaderboard

+1. Add your **GitHub Personal Access Token** in `settings.py`.
+Edit the `GITHUB_PERSONAL_ACCESS_TOKEN` setting and insert your token there.
+You can read more about creating your own personal access token here: https://git.io/JeuQ3.
-1. Add participating repositories from the admin panel.
+2. Add participating repositories from the admin panel.
-2. Every participant must sign in with GitHub.
+3. Every participant must sign in with GitHub.
-3. Only merged PRs will result into points.
+4. Only merged PRs will result into points.
-4. Each merged PR must have two labels so that it gets counted:
+5. Each merged PR must have two labels so that it gets counted:

     * `getsetfoss2019`: Every PR must have this label so that it gets recognized as a valid PR for the event.
 If the PR doesn't have this label, it will get ignored and no points will be rewarded.
         * To change this to some other label, edit the `MAIN_LABEL` setting in `settings.py`.